 AN INTIMATE ACCOUNT OF NAMIBIA'S MOST ENIGMATIC TRIBE

-After a 10-hour bus trip from Windhoek, and another few hours in a car, I arrived at the regional capital Opuwo, a town of 15,000 people.
+After a 10-hour bus trip from Windhoek and another few hours in a car, I arrived at the regional capital Opuwo, a town of 15,000 people.
 I was stunned when I first saw a Himba woman.
 It was surreal to see a person wearing animal skins in a shopping mall.
 What followed was a month-long stay with the Himba along the Kunene River near Epupa Falls.
-This formed part of a long-term documentary project called “Wild Born” that focuses on tribal women from around the world.
+This formed part of a long-term documentary project called “Wild Born” that focuses on tribal women worldwide.

 While with the Himba, I encountered a fascinating world that is rich and complex.
-The communities I stayed with are predominantly female.
+The communities I stayed with were predominantly female.
 Some had just six members, others more than a hundred women sharing their lives.
-The Himba are polygamous, so traditionally a woman would settle in her husband’s household where she would live with his other wives and extended family.
+The Himba are polygamous, so traditionally, a woman would settle in her husband’s household, where she would live with his other wives and extended family.

 Himba children are raised with the support of other women

-The men are often away tending cattle at outposts, where they might have another wife or partner, or may even go to towns to find work.
-As a result, many women stay permanently in their traditional villages, conducting their daily activities without the involvement of men.
-And many of them raise their children without fathers, but with the support of other women.
+The men are often away tending cattle at outposts, where they might have another wife or partner or may even go to towns to find work.
+As a result, many women stay permanently in their traditional villages, conducting their daily activities without men’s involvement.
+And many of them raise their children without fathers but with the support of other women.
 It was the resulting strong sense of womanhood on which I focused my documentary work.

-Most Himba ceremonies and rituals are directed at ancestral spirits who are thought to have supernatural powers.
-One of the most significant is that of the holy fire, called Oruzo, which burns continually in each village, and represents the link between the living and the ancestral spirits.
+Most Himba ceremonies and rituals are directed at ancestral spirits thought to have supernatural powers.
+One of the most significant is that of the holy fire, called Oruzo, which burns continually in each village and represents the link between the living and the ancestral spirits.

 On reaching puberty, a girl leaves the village until she is initiated into womanhood